Baptism: The Church of Jesus Christ of Latter-day Saints

 In The Church of Jesus Christ of Latter-day Saints (LDS Church), baptism is recognized as the first of several ordinances (rituals) of the gospel.
 In Mormonism, baptism has the main purpose of remitting the sins of the participant.
 It is followed by confirmation, which inducts the person into membership in the church and constitutes a baptism with the Holy Spirit.
 Latter-day Saints believe that baptism must be by full immersion, and by a precise ritualized ordinance: if some part of the participant is not fully immersed, or the ordinance was not recited verbatim, the ritual must be repeated.
 It typically occurs in a baptismal font.

 In addition, members of the LDS Church do not believe a baptism is valid unless it is performed by a Latter-day Saint one who has proper authority (a priest or elder).
 Authority is passed down through a form of apostolic succession.
 All new converts to the faith must be baptized or re-baptized.
-Baptism is seen as symbolic both of Jesus' death, burial and resurrection and is also symbolic of the baptized individual discarding their "natural" self and donning a new identity as a disciple of Jesus.
+Baptism is seen as symbolic both of Jesus' death, burial, and resurrection and is also symbolic of the baptized individual discarding their "natural" self and donning a new identity as a disciple of Jesus.

 According to Latter-day Saint theology, faith and repentance are prerequisites to baptism.
 The ritual does not cleanse the participant of original sin, as Latter-day Saints do not believe the doctrine of original sin.
 Mormonism rejects infant baptism and baptism must occur after the age of accountability, defined in Latter-day Saint scripture as eight years old.

-Latter-day Saint theology also teaches baptism for the dead in which deceased ancestors are baptized vicariously by the living, and believe that their practice is what Paul wrote of in Corinthians 15:29.
+Latter-day Saint theology also teaches baptism for the dead in which deceased ancestors are baptized vicariously by the living, and believe that their practice is what Paul wrote of in 1 Corinthians 15:29.
 This occurs in Latter-day Saint temples.

 Freemasonry

 Due to tensions between the Catholic Church and Freemasons in France in the aftermath of the French Revolution, French Freemasons developed rituals to replace those of the Church, including baptism.
-Chrétien-Guillaume Riebesthal's Rituel Maçonnique pour tous les Rites (Masonic Ritual for All Rites), published in Strasbourg in 1826, includes one such baptismal rite."Some Ceremony Peculiar to Themselves": The Continuation of a European Masonic Ceremony in Nineteenth-Century Wisconsin Lodges in Louisiana and Wisconsin performed baptism ceremonies in 1859, though they were widely condemned by their Grand Lodges.
+Chrétien-Guillaume Riebesthal's Rituel Maçonnique pour tous les Rites (Masonic Ritual for All Rites), published in Strasbourg in 1826, includes one such baptismal rite.
+Lodges in Louisiana and Wisconsin performed baptism ceremonies in 1859, though they were widely condemned by their Grand Lodges.

 In 1865, Albert Pike publicly performed a ceremony of Masonic baptism in New York City.
 The ceremony was greeted with skepticism by many American Masons including Albert Mackey.
-A ceremony for Masonic baptism was published by Charles T. McClenechan in 1884.
+A ceremony for Masonic baptism for the Scottish Rite was published by Charles T. McClenechan in 1884.